frc971/971-Robot-Code/aos/README.txt

 		restart it by running "invoke-rc.d starter restart" (doesn't always work very well...) the .config files are for building linux kernels

-atom_code/ has code that only runs on the atom crio/ has code that only runs on the crio
+linux/ has code that only runs on linux systems crio/ has code that only runs on the crio

-common/ is where stuff that runs on both the crio and the atom is common/input/ is where the framework code for reading stuff into the queues system is common/output/ is where the framework for writing things out of the queues system is common/messages is where the c++ wrappers for "queues" are
+common/ is where stuff that runs on both the crio and linux is common/input/ is where the framework code for reading stuff into the queues system is common/output/ is where the framework for writing things out of the queues system is common/messages is where the c++ wrappers for "queues" are